When is Chinese New Year celebrated?

-In 2018, Chinese New Year falls on Friday 16 February.
-The date is yet to be confirmed for the main Chinese New Year events taking place in London’s Chinatown and Trafalgar Square.
-Check back nearer the time and discover the latest news about the 2018 Chinese New Year events.
+In 2018, Chinese New Year falls on 16 February, with the main Chinese New Year events taking place in London’s Chinatown and Trafalgar Square on 18 February.
+Keep up to date with the latest news about the 2018 Chinese New Year events.

 Chinese New Year is based on various legends, including that of an old man defeating the wicked mythical beast Nian with the help of firecrackers and red paper defences.

 The festival gives people a chance to remember ancestors and to pay tribute to gods.
 On Chinese New Year’s Eve (the evening before Chinese New Year’s Day), families gather together for dinner and children often receive red packets with money for good luck.

 Traditionally, every family would clean their house in the build-up to Chinese New Year to ward off any bad luck from the current year, and to make room for good luck in the coming year.
 Openings such as doors or windows would be given a makeover with red paper decorations to bring in good fortune, happiness, wealth and longevity.

 Chinese New Year is celebrated across the globe, with the nature of the celebrations varying depending on the location.
 But whether you’re on China’s mainland, in other Asian territories such as Singapore and Thailand, or in Chinatown neighbourhoods in major cities, such as London, you’ll be sure to have a good time with firecrackers, lion dances and festive food.